Do I have to

 No, you do not have to buy new locks to lock a person with a key out.
 You can have the locks rekeyed.
 A rekey is the removal of the small pins within your lock that match the old key, and the

-installing of new pins to match a new key.
-The cost of rekeying your locks is much less then the cost to replace your locks.
+installation of new pins to match a new key.
+The cost of rekeying your locks is much less than the cost to replace your locks.